Corey Seager Player Props: Rangers vs. Mariners

-On Saturday, Corey Seager (batting .256 in his past 10 games) and the Texas Rangers play the Seattle Mariners.
-First pitch is at 4:05 PM ET.
+On Sunday, Corey Seager (.340 on-base percentage in past 10 games, 53 points below season-long percentage) and the Texas Rangers play the Seattle Mariners, whose starting pitcher will be Bryce Miller.
+First pitch is at 2:35 PM ET.

-In his most recent game, he racked up two hits (going 2-for-4 with a double and an RBI) against the Mariners.
+He racked up three RBI (going 3-for-5 with a double) in his previous game against the Mariners.

 Corey Seager Game Info & Props vs. the Mariners